ValeriaW/ValeriaW.github.io/_posts/2019-04-05-Homework3-McCartyPandoc.md

 ---
 layout: post
-title: "Modeling - A Study in Words and Meanings" and Python 1 and 2
+title: Modeling - A Study in Words and Meanings" and Python 1 and 2
 ---

 # Homework 3